 Keep in mind that this won’t work for Windows XP or Windows Vista, as these versions of Windows never qualified for the free Windows 10 upgrade.

-You’ll also receive the same flavor of Windows that originally shipped with your PC — Home, Pro, Enterprise, or Education.
+You’ll also receive the same flavor of Windows that first shipped with your PC — Home, Pro, Enterprise, or Education.
 If you’d rather use Windows 10 Pro instead of the

 Other methods for getting Windows 10

 The above method is the best way to get Windows 10 for free — at least for now.
 There are other ways you can get